book design & production

 pricing options

 I do my best design at every price point.
 It’s not the quality or thoughtfulness of the design that changes or my attention to the little details that, when not tended to scream “amateur” and when present become virtually invisible.
-Pricing differences are based on the complexity of the project, the amount of variables in terms of different types of text and images, the number of design and printing options explored, the number of book and cover design options presented, and the number of review and revision cycles.
+Pricing differences are based on the complexity of the project, the number of variables in text and images, the number of design and printing options explored, the number of book and cover design options presented, the number of review and revision cycles, and the amount of project management and vendor sourcing and coordination required.

 Yes, the total number of pages and images are a factor, but the difference between a 100-page book and a 200-page book or between 50 and 100 photos is far less significant than the number of review and revisions cycles.